 For the three months ended November 30, 2017, incentive management fees increased \$0.7 million, or 167.3%, compared to the three months ended November 30, 2016.
 For the nine months ended November 30, 2017, incentive management fees increased \$0.6 million, or 26.1%, compared to the nine months ended November 30, 2016.
 For the year ended February 28, 2017, incentive management fees increased \$0.7 million, or 32.0% compared to the fiscal year ended February 29, 2016.
 For the year ended February 29, 2016, incentive management fees decreased \$0.3 million, or 12.4% compared to the fiscal year ended February 28, 2015.
 The first part of the incentive management fees increased this year from \$2.2 million to \$2.5 million as higher average total assets of 21.8% has led to increased net investment income above the hurdle rate pursuant to the investment advisory and management agreement.
-The first part of the incentive management fees increased net investment income above the hurdle rate pursuant to the investment income above the hurdle rate pursuant to the investment income above the hurdle rate pursuant to the investment advisory and management agreement.
-The first part of the incentive management.
-The first part of the incentive management fees increased net investment income above the hurdle rate pursuant to the investment advisory and management agreement.
-The first part of the increased net investment income above the hurdle rate pursuant to the investment income above the hurdle rate pursuant to the investment advisory and management agreement.
-The first part of the increased net investment income above the hurdle rate pursuant to the investment income above the hurdle rate pursuant to the investment advisory and management agreement.
-The first part of the increased net investment income above the hurdle rate pursuant to the investment advisory and management agreement.
+The first part of the incentive management fees increased in 2017 from \$2.2 million for the year ended February 29, 2016 to \$2.8 million for the year ended February 28, 2017, as higher average total assets of 8.7% has led to increased net investment income above the hurdle rate pursuant to the investment advisory and management agreement.
+The first part of the incentive management fees increased in 2016, as higher average total assets of 8.0% has led to increased net investment income above the hurdle rate pursuant to the investment advisory and management agreement.

 In addition, the incentive management fees related to capital gains increased from a reduction of incentive fees of \$0.4 million for the three months ended November 30, 2016 to an increase of \$0.3 million for the three months ended November 30, 2017, reflecting the \$1.2 million net gain on investments for the three months ended November 30, 2017 as compared to the \$1.8 million net loss on investments for the three months ended November 30, 2016.
-The incentive management fees related to capital gains increased from \$0.1 million for the nine months ended November 30, 2016 to \$0.4 million, reflecting the higher \$2.7 million net gain on investments for the nine months ended November 30, 2016.
+The incentive management fees related to capital gains increased from \$0.1 million for the nine months ended November 30, 2016 to \$0.4 million, reflecting the higher \$2.7 million net gain on investments for the nine months ended November 30, 2017 as compared to the \$1.6 million net gain on investments for the nine months ended November 30, 2016.
 For the year ended February 29, 2017, the incentive management fees related to capital gains also increased from a decrease in expense of \$0.1 million to an increase in expense of \$0.1 million, reflecting the realized and unrealized gains earned this year.
-For the year ended February 29, 2016, incentive management fees in total were more than offset as the incentive management fees related to capital gains changed from a \$0.3 million increase in expense to a \$0.05 million decrease in expense compared to the fiscal year ended February 28, 2015.
+For the year ended February 29, 2016, incentive management fees decreased \$0.3 million, or 12.4% compared to the fiscal year ended February 28, 2015.
+However, for the year ended February 29, 2016, incentive management fees in total were more than offset as the incentive management fees related to capital gains changed from a \$0.3 million increase in expense to a \$0.05 million decrease in expense compared to the fiscal year ended February 28, 2015.